 Some treatments have side effects.
 This can vary from individual to individual.
 Side-effects can be a problem when starting a new course of treatments, but they should subside within a few weeks.
-You may need to make some small changes to manage the side-effects, but you should not have to completely change your lifestyle in order to take your medication
+You may need to make some small changes to manage the side-effects, but you should not have to completely change your lifestyle in order to take your medication.

-If you continue to have problems with the side-effects with your medications, speak to your doctor about how the regimen can be changed to suit you.
-Similarly if you are on treatment regimen that find impossible to adhere to don’t be afraid to tell your doctor.
+If you continue to have problems with side-effects and your medications, speak to your doctor about how the regimen can be changed to suit you.
+Similarly, if you are on treatment regimen that you find impossible to adhere to don’t be afraid to tell your doctor.

 Since 2012 all HIV treatments are free for all regardless of where you live or your immigration status.